ArmoredTurtle/AFC-Accessories/AT_Brush/ReadMe.md

 | M3 Washer  | 2  |
 | Brush of choice * | 1  |

-*Currently supported: A1 style silicone brush, A1 mini style silicone brush, brass bristle brush (not recommended to be used with Z probes such as Beacon or Cartographer).
+*Currently supported: A1 style silicone brush, A1 mini style silicone brush, brass bristle brush (It is illadvised to be use a brass wire brush with Z probes such as Beacon or Cartographer).